-The first thing that you may noticed while shopping around for an amplifier is that some amps come as one piece, while other amplifiers come with two separate pieces.
+The first thing that you may notice while shopping around for an amplifier is that some amps come as one piece, while other amplifiers come with two separate pieces.

 The difference between these two types of amps is that the amplifier that comes in one piece is known as a combo amp.
 A combo amp holds both the speaker and the amplifier in one box.
 On the other hand, the amplifiers that come in separate pieces are called stacks and hold the speaker and the amplifier in separate components.

 Go to a large concert and you’ll find that most of the amplifiers there are stacks, as stack amplifiers are more capable of producing louder larger sounds.
 Don’t let that statement make you think that combo amps are quite amps, because combo amps still hold a lot of ground when it comes to their volume production!

 Even while stack amps are capable of filling entire venues with sound, combo amps are the more popular choice because of their mobility and cheaper price tag.
 Unless you’re a musician who is need of an amplifier that’s going to produce huge sound, the better choice for you to make is to go with a combo amplifier.